Clear Branch (Platte River tributary)

 Stream in northwest Missouri, U.S.

 Clear Branch is a stream in Platte County in the U.S. state of Missouri.
 It is a tributary of the Platte River and is 3.5 mi long.

 Clear Branch was so named on account of its clear water.
-Clear Branch begins a few mile east of Platte City and flows northwesterly towards Platte Falls Conservation Area and deposits into the Platte River after flowing through a few ponds.
+Clear Branch begins a few miles east of Platte City and flows northwesterly towards Platte Falls Conservation Area and deposits into the Platte River after flowing through a few ponds.